sqrl-planner/gator-client/README.md

-# <package-name>
+# Gator Client
-Insert your package description here.
+Web client for the [Gator](https://github.com/sqrl-planner/gator) API.

 ## Package manager
-<package-name> uses the [poetry](https://python-poetry.org/) package manager to manage its dependencies.
+gator-client uses the [poetry](https://python-poetry.org/) package manager to manage its dependencies.
 To install the dependencies, run the following command:
 ```
 poetry install
 ```